ktenzer/openshift-on-openstack-123/README.md

 If you want to provide additional features, please feel free to contribute via pull requests or any other means.
 We are happy to track and discuss ideas, topics and requests via 'Issues'.

+# Releases
+For each release of OpenShift a release branch will be created.
+Starting with OpenShift 3.9 we will follow the OpenShift release version so it is easy to tell what release branch goes with OpenShift version.

+* release-1.0 OpenShift 3.7 and earlier
+* release-1.9 OpenShift 3.9

 In addition I would like to metion I borrowed a lot of ideas from two other projects.
 * [OpenShift setup for Hetzner from RH SSA team](https://github.com/RedHat-EMEA-SSA-Team/hetzner-ocp)
 * [OpenShift on OpenStack](https://github.com/redhat-openstack/openshift-on-openstack)

 # Pre-requisites
 * Working OpenStack deployment.
-Tested is OpenStack Pike (12) using RDO.
+Tested is OpenStack 12 & 13 (Pike & Queens) using RDO.
 * RHEL 7 image.
 Tested is RHEL 7.4.
 * An openstack ssh key for accessing instances.
 * A pre-configured provider (public) network with at least three available floating ips.
 * Flavors configured for OpenShift.
+These are only recommendations.
   * ocp.master  (2 vCPU, 4GB RAM, 30 GB Root Disk)
   * ocp.infra   (4 vCPU, 16GB RAM, 30 GB Root Disk)
   * ocp.node    (2 vCPU, 4GB RAM, 30 GB Root Disk)